 Stochastic Sandpile Model

-With Concetta Campailla and Lorenzo Taggi, we are interested in the stochastic sandpile model, which is a cousin of Activated Random Walk.
-In particular, we show in the following article that the critical density of this model is strictly less than 1 in all dimensions:
+With Concetta Campailla and Lorenzo Taggi, we are interested in the stochastic sandpile model, which can be seen as an intermediate between activated random walks and the abelian sandpile.
+In particular, we show in the following article that the critical density of this model is strictly less than 1 in any dimension:

 The critical density of the Stochastic Sandpile Model